sohmod/autodraf/README.md

 # autodraf
-VB6 application
+VB6 application : -
-: template for data inputs to autodesk Autocad enabling auto-generate R.C. beams and columns in the autocad modelspace.
+interfacing template for data inputs into autodesk Autocad enabling auto-generate R.C. beams and columns in modelspace.
 The app was tested on Window Vista and 7.